Code Examples

 Warning

 Never add markers every iteration - this crashes the chart!
 Only use markers for significant events.
-Use add_line for continuous data like indicators.
+Use add_line for continuous data like indicators, and add_ohlc for price bars.

 Options